 One of the most important people in Stewart’s life was Judy, his wife.

-Fall 2023 elections to Wesleyan’s Gamma Chapter of Phi Beta Kappa have been announced, and it is with great pleasure that we recognize
+Fall 2023 elections to Wesleyan’s Gamma Chapter of Phi Beta Kappa have been announced, and it is with great pleasure that we recognize Anne Foley Kiely.
+To be elected, a student must first have been nominated by the department of their major.
+The student also must have demonstrated curricular breadth by having met the General Education Expectations and must have achieved a GPA of 93 or above.

 The emblem contains the three Greek letters “Phi,” “Beta,” and “Kappa,” which are the initials of the Greek motto, Philosophia Biou Kybernetes, or “the love of wisdom is the guide of life.”

-Chemistry, Science in Society
+Anne Foley Kiely Chemistry, Science in Society

-Induction will take place on Wednesday, December 6, 2023 at 4:30p.m. in McKelvey Room, Admissions.
+Induction will take place on Wednesday, December 6, 2023 at 4:30p.m.in McKelvey Room, Admissions.

 It is with profound sorrow that the Chemistry Department announces the passing of Dr. Stewart Novick.
 Stew was an esteemed figure within the Wesleyan community, revered for his significant contributions to molecular spectroscopy, the department, and the university.
 In recognition of his legacy, the Chemistry Department is planning a memorial event, and shall soon share the details here.
 Condolences may be sent to the family here.